The Best Lenses for Family Photography: A Guide

 Tilt-shift lenses

 Tilt-shift lenses are mainly the preserve of landscape and architectural photographers, but they can be used by portrait photographers to create a really lovely and very unusual look to pictures.
+I’ve written a blog post about using tilt-shift lenses for portrait photography.
 I use my Canon TS-E 45mm f/2.8 on newborn shoots occasionally as I love the way it blurs the image and allows me to shift the plain of focus creatively to produce images unlike anything my clients have seen before.

 Any of these lenses that give a very specific look to your pictures, like a fisheye or a tilt-shift, need to be used in moderation.
 Quirky pictures can become clichés very quickly and you don’t want your images to date badly.
 Timelessness is critical for my family photography because I want the children to love the images as adults, so any special effects achieved with lenses should be used with caution.